alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 |expires_in|The lifetime in seconds of the access token.|
 |id_token|The Base64URL encoded id token.|

-The id token is comprises of three Base64URL encoded elements separated by a . character.
+The id token is comprised of three Base64URL encoded elements separated by a . character.
 The first element is the id token header.
-If we decode the value from the example above we get the string below that specifies that the token has been signed with an RSA Signature with SHA-256 using the key identified by the string "1e9gdk7".
+If we decode the value from the example above we get the string below:

 ```
 {"alg":"RS256","kid":"1e9gdk7"}
 ```

+This specifies that the token has been signed with an RSA Signature utilising the SHA-256 hashing algorithm and the key identified by the string "1e9gdk7".
+Details on how the Relying Party may obtain the public key associated with kid are given in the [Key Management](explore_other_features#key_management) section in the the Other OpenID Connect Features page.

 Decoding the second element gives us the JSON object containing the claims about the user.
 For example decoding the value from the example above gives: